-Impact Mitigation Measure (s) and archaeological testing for CRHR eligibility.
+Impact Mitigation Measure (s) Residual Impact and archaeological testing for CRHR eligibility.
 If the discovery proves to be significant under CEQA and cannot be avoided by the project, additional work such as excavating the cultural deposit to fully characterize its extent, and collecting and curating artifacts may be warranted to mitigate any significant impacts to cultural resources.
 In the event that archaeological resources of Native American origin are identified during project construction, a qualified archaeologist will consult with the County to begin Native American consultation procedures.
-Residual Impact Impact CUL-3.
+Impact CUL-3.
 Ground disturbance associated with development facilitated by the project may disturb or damage known or unknown human remains.
 Adherence with existing regulations would ensure impacts would be less than significant.
 None required.
 Less than significant.
 Impact CUL-4.
 Development facilitated by the project has the potential to impact tribal cultural resources.
 Impacts would be less than significant with mitigation.
 CUL-4: Suspension of Work Around Tribal Cultural Resources During Construction In the event that cultural resources of Native American origin are identified during construction of a project, all earth-disturbing work within 60 feet of the find shall be temporarily suspended or redirected until an archaeologist has evaluated the nature and significance of the find as a cultural resource and an appropriate local Native American representative is consulted.
 If the County, in consultation with local Native Americans, determines that the resource is a tribal cultural resource and thus significant under CEQA, the applicant shall prepare and implement a mitigation plan in accordance with State guidelines and in consultation with local Native American group(s).
 The mitigation plan shall include avoidance of the resource or, if avoidance of the resource is infeasible, the plan shall outline the appropriate treatment of the resource in coordination with the appropriate local Native American tribal representative and, if applicable, a qualified archaeologist.
-Examples of appropriate mitigation for tribal cultural resources include, but are not limited to, protecting the cultural character and integrity of the resource, protecting traditional use of the resource, protecting the confidentiality of the resource, protecting the con Less than significant with mitigation.
+Examples of appropriate mitigation for tribal cultural resources include, but are not limited to, protecting the cultural character and integrity of the resource, protecting traditional use of the resource, protecting traditional use of the resource, or heritage recovery.
+The County shall review and approve the mitigation plan prior to implementation.
+Less than significant with mitigation.